About us

 Forest ecophysiology includes nitrogen nutrition of plants in general and of forest plants in particular and its key role in boreal forest ecosystems.

-Research group leaders
+Research group leaders:

 Forest History

-In the Forest History research group, we focus on understanding how forest ecosystems have developed in Northern Scandinavia by exploring people and forests historically from a long-term perspective.
+In the Forest history research group, we focus on understanding how forest ecosystems have developed in Northern Scandinavia by exploring people and forests historically from a long-term perspective.

 Forest Landscape Biogeochemistry

-Forest landscape biogeochemistry includes the hydrology and biogeochemistry of forested watersheds and the speciation, mobility and bioavailability of trace metals.
 Our major research objectives are to understand the biogeochemical transformation and cycling of energy, water, carbon, nitrogen and other elements in the boreal landscape.
 Much of our research is focused on the exchange processes between ecosystems and the atmosphere and hydrosphere respectively.
 A critical tool in our research is close access to a number of intensively instrumented research field sites.
 We work across spatial scales from the molecular level to the landscape level.

 Forest Regeneration

 This subject area includes studies on the effects of natural disturbances, climate change and forest management on ecological processes underlying forest regeneration in boreal forests.
 The key factors of interest are the responses of understory vegetation (ericaceous dwarf shrubs and mosses) and soils controlling early seedling establishment and growth.
-We also study the interactive effects of management, wildfire and climate warming on the early development of conifer and broadleaved forest stands, and how these interactions impact the biotic and abiotic environment in the vicinity of the tree seedling.

 Forest Soils

-This field encompasses several subdisciplines; in our case especially plant-soil relations, geochemistry and pedology.
+Forest soils encompasses several subdisciplines; in our case especially plant-soil relations, geochemistry and pedology.
 A major focal area is interactions among soils, microbes and plants, and their implications for forest nutrition management, long-term productivity and the carbon balance.

 Another major focal area is the biogeochemistry of mercury in soils, especially the effects of forest activities and restoration of wetlands.
 Our studies are based on detailed analysis in the laboratory, e.g. involving X-ray absorption spectroscopy to reveal the chemical speciation and linkage between mercury, sulfur and iron geochemistry, and very intensive pulse-chase isotope labelling experiments to study the cycles of nitrogen and carbon directly in the field.